lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 ### How does LSP2 work?

 LSP2 introduces new ways to encode data, depending on its type.
-From a single entry, to multiple entires (like arrays or maps).
+From a single entry, to multiple entries (like arrays or maps).

 A key in the contract storage can be defined as a JSON object, with properties that describes the key.